 The big celebration at Lake Tahoe is Lights on the Lake, the largest synchronized fireworks display in the western United States.
 The fireworks are launched from barges just off the South Shore in the town of Stateline, right at the border of California and Nevada.

-Incline Village also has an Independence celebration, the Red, White, and Tahoe Blue Festival includes a parade, fireworks, and duck races, featuring an adorable bunch of rubber duckies floating down the stream toward the lake.
+Incline Village on the North Shore also has an Independence Day celebration, the Red, White, and Tahoe Blue Festival.
+It includes a parade, fireworks, and duck races, featuring an adorable bunch of rubber duckies floating down the stream toward the lake.

 In a rare year with lots of late snow, you might have a hard time deciding whether to pack the water skis or the snow skis for Tahoe on the Fourth, with skiing still going on at some of the area's bigger, higher-elevated resorts like Squaw Valley.